+Duration of a temporary order; actions prohibited.
 1. A temporary order shall take effect upon delivery to the operator or responsible supervisor.
-Except as provided in par. (c), the temporary order shall remain in effect for 14 days from the date of delivery, but a temporary order may be reissued for one additional 14−day period if necessary to complete any analysis or examination of samples, specimens, or other evidence.
+Except as provided in par. (c), the temporary order shall remain in effect for 14 days from the date of its delivery, but a temporary order may be reissued for one additional 14−day period if necessary to complete any analysis or examination of samples, specimens, or other evidence.

 2. No operation or method of operation prohibited by the temporary order may be resumed without the approval of the department or agent until the order has terminated or the time period specified in subd.
-1. has expired, whichever occurs first.
-If, upon completed analysis or examination, the department or agent determines that construction, sanitary condition, operation, or method of operation of the premises or equipment does not constitute an immediate danger to health, the department or agent shall immediately notify the owner, operator, or responsible supervisor in writing and the temporary order shall terminate upon receipt of the written notice.
+1. has expired, whichever occurs first, unless as provided under par. (c), the department or its agent provides notices that an immediate danger to health or safety is present.
+If, upon completed analysis or examination, the department or agent determines that construction, sanitary condition, operation, or method of operation of the premises or equipment does not constitute an immediate danger to health or safety, the department or agent shall immediately notify the owner, operator, or responsible supervisor in writing and the temporary order shall terminate upon receipt of the written notice.

-If the analysis or examination shows that the construction, sanitary condition, operation, or method of operation of the premises or equipment constitutes an immediate danger to health, the department or agent, within the effective period of the temporary order specified in par. (b) 1., shall provide written notice of the findings to the owner, operator or responsible supervisor.
+Notice of findings upon analysis or examination.
+If the analysis or examination under sub.
+(1), shows that the construction, sanitary condition, operation, or method of operation of the premises or equipment constitutes an immediate danger to health or safety, the department or agent, within the effective period of the temporary order specified in par. (b) 1., shall provide written notice of the findings to the owner, operator or responsible supervisor.
 Upon receipt of the notice, the temporary order remains in effect until a final decision is issued under s.
-ATCP 76.09 (2).
+ATCP 76.09 .
 The notice shall include a statement that the facility has a right to request a hearing under s.
 ATCP 76.09 within 15 days after issuance of the notice.

+Failure to comply with a temporary order; forfeitures and penalties.
 Any person who fails to comply with a temporary order issued by the department shall forfeit $10 for each day of noncompliance after the order is served upon or directed to him or her and, under s.
 97.65 (5) (a), Stats., may be fined not more than $10,000 or imprisoned not more than one year in the county jail, or both.
 A person may appeal a forfeiture under s.
 ATCP 76.09.

+(4) ACTION PLANS. (a) When required by the department or its agent, the operator shall develop, on a form provided by the department, an action plan for compliance.
+The action plan shall include all of the following:

+1. A description of the violation and code citation.

+2. The steps the operator will take to correct the violation.

+3. The date compliance will be achieved.

+(b) The pool is placed on a conditional license.
+The department or its agent shall void the pool license under s.
+ATCP 76.05 (5) (c), if the operator continues to be out of compliance or fails to meet the objectives outlined in the action plan past the date provided in the action plan.